Introduction to these Lecture Notes

 The LORD your God will circumcise your hearts and the hearts of your descendants, so that you may love him with all your heart and with all your soul, and live … You will again obey the LORD and follow all his commands … The LORD will again delight in you and make you prosperous, just as he delighted in your fathers, if you obey the LORD your God and keep his commands … Deuteronomy 30:6-10

-abandon his people or forget His covenant with them (Deuteronomy 4:31; Jeremiah
+would not abandon his people or forget His covenant with them (Deuteronomy

-not being irrational.
-He was simply praying on the foundation of God’s
+(3:2).
+He was not being irrational.
+He was simply praying on the foundation of

 The lesson to us is that the chief guide for prayer is a Biblical view of the God to Whom we pray.
 The chief content of prayer is whatever He presents to us in Scripture.
 In Habakkuk’s case the issues of wrath and mercy were not generated by the prophet’s feelings; they were God’s policies, and Habakkuk knew about God’s character and ways through the revelation of Scripture.
 He prayed in accord with what he found in his Bible.